Skip to main content

 3. In the Printers view, you will see a list of all discovered printers.

 4. Select the printer you'd like to monitor.
-On the Summary page, you’ll see metrics and status updates like ICMP Details, Toner details, Cover status, and more that deliver insights on the printer’s condition and health.
+On the Summary page, you’ll see metrics and status updates such as ICMP Details, Toner details, Cover status, and more that deliver insights on the printer’s condition and health.

 5. On the details page, you'll be able to see Availability Status and data fetched by default monitors provided for printers.
 These default monitors for printers include: